taralexandra/holbertonschool-simple_shell/README.md

 Once you tested our program you probably will be looking for the command to use in order to quit the program :

 - use control + C

+## :small_orange_diamond: How to check for memory leaks ? :thinking:

+à ajouter

+## :small_blue_diamond: How to use the man page of the Simple Shell project ?

+In order to read the man page of this project, please use the command below :

+man ./man_1_simple_shell

 ## Exemples (interactive or not) :